zitnas/zitnas/README.md

 - 🔭 I’m currently working on this website
 - 🌱 I’m currently learning JavaScript
-- 📫 How to reach me: ondra.zitny@seznam.cz
+- 📫 How to reach me: ondra.zitny258@gmail.com